JuanBiancuzzo/Facultad-Apuntes/biblioteca/Biblioteca propia.md

 12. The master and his emissary de Iain McGilchrist
 13. Blink: The Power of Thinking Without Thinking de Malcolm Gladwell
 14. How to Take Smart Notes
-15. How to Read a Book
+15. How to Read a Book de Mortimer J. Adler y Charles van Doren
+16. The construction of Social Reality
+17. The Math of Life and Death de Kit Yates
+18. AI 20241 de Chen Qiufan
+19. Abre tu mente a los números de Barbara Oakley

 Matemática:
 1. In pursuit of the unknown de Ian Stewart